-- ☐ A court may not make a finding under Tex.
+- □ Evidence of one or more of the following does not constitute clear and convincing evidence sufficient for a court to make a finding under Tex.
 Fam.
-Code Tex.
+Code § 161.001(b) and order termination of the parent-child relationship.
+Evidence that the parent: - Homeschooled the child: - Is economically disadvantaged; - Has been charged with a nonviolent misdemeanor offense other than: - an offense under Tex.
+Penal Code Title 5; - o an offense under Tex.
+Penal Code Title 6; or - an offense that involves family violence, as defined by Tex.
 Fam.
-Code § 161.001(b) and order termination of the parent-child relationship based on evidence that the parent: - Homeschooled the child; - Is economically disadvantaged; - Has been charged with a nonviolent misdemeanor offense other than: - An offense under Title 5, Penal Code - An offense under Title 6, Penal Code; or - An offense that involves family violence, as defined by Section 71.004 of the Texas Family Code; - Provided or administered low-THC cannabis to a child for whom the low-THC cannabis was prescribed under Chapter 169, Occupations Code; or - Declined immunization for the child for reasons of conscience, including a religious belief.
+Code § 71.004; - Provided or administered low-THC cannabis to a child for whom the low-THC cannabis was prescribed under Tex.
+Occ.
+Code Chapter 169; or - Declined immunization for the child for reasons of conscience, including a religious belief; - Allowed a child to engage in independent activities: - Sought a second opinion for a child's medical care or transferred a child's medical care to a new provider or facility.
 Tex.
 Fam.
 Code § 161.001(c)

-☐ This section does not prohibit the Department of Family and Protective Services from offering evidence described by Subsection (c) as part of an action to terminate the parent-child relationship under this subchapter.
+□ This section does not prohibit the Department of Family and Protective Services from offering evidence described by Subsection (c) as part of an action to terminate the parent-child relationship under this subchapter.
 Tex.
 Fam.
 Code § 161.001(e)